 Tai chi is a particular favourite of the Trust Deed Scotland® team, also called tai chi chuan, combines deep breathing and relaxation with flowing movements.
 Originally developed as a martial art in 13th-century China, tai chi is now practised around the world as a health-promoting exercise.
 Studies have shown that tai chi can help people aged 65 and over to reduce stress, improve posture, balance and general mobility, and increase muscle strength in the legs – making it ideal for our older Scottish citizens self-isolating to also join in.

-Other Coronavirus Home-Based Exercises
+Other Home-Based Exercises

 Good Housekeeping published a list of 25 live stream fitness workouts, which Trust Deed Scotland® also recommends you browse for inspiration.

-We’re always on the look out for new recommendations, you can get in touch with us at info@https://www.trustdeedscotland.net with any home-based suggestions that can help improve our mental wellbeing while we battle with the coronavirus pandemic.
+We’re always on the look out for new recommendations, you can get in touch with us at enquiries@trustdeedscotland.net with any home-based suggestions that can help improve our mental wellbeing while we battle with the coronavirus pandemic.
 Perhaps you’ve been furloughed and self-employed personal trainer that has been forced to remain closed due to the current situation.
 We look especially love to hear from you.

 Also consider combining your essential shopping trips with your permitted outdoor exercise.
 E.g. leave the car and walk to the supermarket instead.
 This is especially appealing us those needing to still take public transport to and from the supermarket.
 Where public transport, or a taxi is essential for bringing home shopping, you can consider walking there and getting a bus, train or taxi home.